Michigan Sports Betting

 Key points from the Michigan sports betting law include:

-• Commercial casinos in Detroit and Class III tribal casinos may apply for sports betting licenses
+• Eligible Licensees: Commercial casinos in Detroit and Class III tribal casinos may apply for sports betting licenses

-• Each casino may contract with a third-party provider to launch one online/mobile sportsbook
+• Michigan Online Betting Skins: Each casino may contract with a third-party provider to launch one online/mobile sportsbook

-• Establishes the Division of Sports Betting to regulate the industry and adopt additional regulations as needed
+• Regulatory Oversight: Division of Sports Betting under the Michigan Gaming Control Board (MGCB) regulates online sports betting and may adopt additional regulations as needed

-• Sports leagues may request the Division to prohibit certain types of wagers or events if there are valid integrity concerns (readers can view the approved sports wagering catalog here)
+• Bet Restriction Requests: Sports leagues may request the Division to prohibit certain types of wagers if there are valid integrity concerns

-• Establishes hefty new penalties for acting as an illegal, unlicensed sports betting provider – felony charge, up to 10 years in prison and a fine of up to $100,000
+• Violations: Law establishes penalties for acting as an illegal, unlicensed sports betting provider – felony charge, up to 10 years in prison and a fine of up to $100,000

 Michigan sportsbook licensing costs and tax rates:

-• 8.4% state tax plus 1.25% municipal fee in cities that host casinos
+• Tax Rate: 8.4% state tax plus 1.25% municipal fee in cities that host casinos

-R 432.751a orders mobile sportsbooks to verify every customer’s age and identity before permitting them to create accounts and place wagers.
+R 432.751a orders online sportsbooks to verify every customer’s age and identity before permitting them to create accounts and place wagers.

 A follow-on rule, R 432.751b, states all personal information collected during identity verification must be kept “in a secure manner approve by the board.”